Impact on local economy from loss to prime earning age workforce

 The economic impact of this reality has yet to be assessed.

-Burden of care from treating CKDu via renal replacement therapy
+Burden of care from treating CKDnT via renal replacement therapy

 Dialysis and kidney transplantation are resource-intensive in the best circumstances.
 For most of the world, robust renal replacement therapy is not a realistic goal.

-Developing countries confronting CKDu in their population are in an impossible predicament.
-Fully treating the disease threatens to bankrupt already fragile health systems, but leaving CKDu untreated has potentially crippling economic and social impacts.
+Developing countries confronting CKDnT in their population are in an impossible predicament.
+Fully treating the disease threatens to bankrupt already fragile health systems, but leaving CKDnT untreated has potentially crippling economic and social impacts.

 Cost-benefit analysis for producers and end users